Outbound sales: definition, process and strategies

 - Emails sent.

-- How many meetings are in the calendar.
+- How many meetings are on the calendar?

 5. Conduct outreach